sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 Let’s revisit our Flex default transaction process, this time in conjunction with Flex Template for Web, to illustrate this.
-You’ll see how a transaction process state looks for providers and customers in Saunatime, a Flex demo marketplace.
+You’ll see how a transaction process state looks for providers and customers in Saunatime, a Flex test marketplace.
 If you’re not sure what is meant by the “Flex Template”, you can read more about it [here](/operator-guides/concepts/#flex-templates-for-web-ftw).